opperator/warden-oauth2/README.md

     # Should return a client application matching the client_id
     # provided, but should ONLY match client_secret if it is
     # provided.
   end

+  # OPTIONAL
+  def scope?(scope)
+    # True if the client should be able to access the scope passed
+    # (usually a symbol) without having an access token.
+  end
 end
 ```